algosup/2022-2023-project-1-smart-signage-Project-8-group/Fonctional_Specification.md

 ## Use cases

->Work In Progress

->>L.E.Ds -> DEVICE -> ELECTRICITY

->>>control

->>>report

->>>autonomous

-1. User want to reduce the power usage for environment and money, the device shall help by diming and/or turning of the light at certain points in time like at night or when the ambiant light is reduced compared to a full sunlight.
+1. The user want to reduce the power usage for environmental and financial reasons, the device shall help by diming and/or turning of the light at certain points in time (at night or when the ambiant light is reduced compared to a full sunlight for instance).

-2. User want to know if the signage is on or off without going out to see it, the device shall sent repport containning the wanted information every [insert number] hours, or user can send a request.
+2. The user want to know if the signage is ON or OFF without going out to see it, the device shall sent repport containning the wanted information every [insert number] hours, or the user can send a request.

-3. User want to know the state of his signage without sending a technician on site, the repport sent by the device shall contain this information, allowing the user to know the state of the signage.
+3. The user want to know the state of his signage without sending a technician on site, the repport sent by the device shall contain usefull informations, allowing the user to get an idea of the state of the signage.

-4. User want to remotly control the signage, the device shall allow that action. at least ON/OFF
+4. The user want to remotly control the signage, the device shall allow that control (at least ON/OFF)

 ### persona

->Work In Progress

-- little Restaurant owner

-- A big brand (for example McDonal)

-- a technician that don't want to go on-site every time
+- Karen is the proud owner of a little restaurant in a small town near Lyon, France.
+Her restaurant is equiped with a small signage, However this signage isn't power efficient and is costing more and more to power and maintain each year.
+Also, Karen is very concern by the climat change and current ecological situation, therefore she would like to reduce her energy consumption.

+- Dimitri is a manager at McDonald, he's in charge of the power consomption on the French territory.
+He has identify the brand's signages as really power heavy and need a way of managing these without having to call someone on-site just to see if the signage is ON.
+Moreover he would need a way of reducing the power consomption of those signages in order to meet the new energy laws requirement.

+- François is a technician in charge of signages maintenance, at the moment, he has to go on-site to inspect every signage in order to know if there working properly. he would need a way of monitoring each signage without having to go there, furthermore a way of knowing what the issue is on the signage that need maintenance could save him a lot of time.

 ## Requirements Specs